Painting Wood End Tables

 Learn more on how to clean furniture before painting here and learn more about what, why, and how to prepare furniture for paint here.

-Then I had to fix all of the chipped wood.
-Learn more about how to fix chipped wood furniture here.
+Then, I had to fix all of the chipped wood.
+Here’s our guide on how to fix chipped wood furniture.

 Grab this super convenient How to Repair Furniture Ebook with all of our secrets on how to repair furniture for only $14.